 If you’re ready to go to rehab for an addiction, one of the first decisions you’ll face is which type of program to pursue.
 The two most commonly offered options are outpatient and inpatient treatment.
-Here’s the difference between inpatient and outpatient rehab, as well as how you can decide which one is right for your needs.
+Inpatient vs. outpatient rehab—it can be difficult to figure out which is better for your situation.
+Let’s look at the difference between an inpatient and outpatient rehab program, as well as how you can decide which one is right for your needs.

 What Is Inpatient Rehab?

 Inpatient rehab is an intensive residential form of treatment, which means clients live on-site at the facility.
 It usually begins with detox, during which clients are monitored and assisted by medical professionals.
 Once the physical dependency is broken, the focus is on working through underlying issues and building skills for sobriety.
 Methods used in residential inpatient rehab include things like individual counseling, group therapy sessions, skill classes, and more.
 Inpatient treatment typically lasts 30–90 days, depending on the individual’s treatment plan and progress.

 Inpatient rehab offers a safe, secure environment to focus on your recovery.
 You have access to 24/7 medical care and support from qualified staff and peers who understand what you’re going through.
 The structure of inpatient rehab can help keep you focused on your goals while providing the skills necessary for long-term sobriety.

 Inpatient rehab also provides individual and group counseling, educational programs, life skills training, relapse prevention strategies, and more.
 The combination of these treatments can help you achieve a successful recovery that promotes wellness for years to come.